JeasunLok/SAM-UGIS-Homework/README.md

 * <b>"分类结果"</b> button shows the classification result.
 ***
 ## Source
-We provide 3 example images and samples in folder <b>images</b> for users to use and test our software and soon the usage video will be provided.
+We provide 3 example images and samples in folder <b>images</b> for users to use and test our software and <b>the video of how to use the software in Chinese is released at [video of how to use the software](https://www.bilibili.com/video/BV19V411T7UD/?vd_source=37637236b9378fa05cf47dbdc81be5df)</b>.
 ***
 ## License
 The software is licensed under the Apache 2.0 license.